stormpath/express-stormpath/docs/setup.rst

 Create an API Key Pair
 ----------------------

-Once you've created a new account, you need to create a new API key pair by logging into your dashboard and clicking the "Create an API Key" button.
+Once you've created a new account you need to create a new API key pair.
+A new API key pair is easily created by logging into your dashboard and clicking the "Create an API Key" button.
 This will generate a new API key for you, and prompt you to download your key pair.

 .. note::
     Please keep the API key pair file you just downloaded safe!
 These two keys allow you to make Stormpath API requests, and should be properly protected, backed up, etc.

-Once you've downloaded your `apiKey.properties` file, save it to this location in your home directory:
+Once you've downloaded your `apiKey.properties` file, save it to the following location in your home directory:

 .. code-block:: sh

     ~/.stormpath/apiKey.properties

 To ensure no other users on your system can access the file, you'll also want to change the file's permissions.
-You can do this by running:
+You can do this by opening up your terminal and
+running:

 .. code-block:: sh

     $ chmod go-rwx ~/.stormpath/apiKey.properties

 For the rest of this tutorial, we'll assume that you've placed this file in that location.
 If you prefer to expose options with environment variables or configuration options, you can do that too!
-Please see the :ref:`configuration` section for other options
+Please see the :ref:`configuration` section for other options.

 Find Your Stormpath Application
 -------------------------------

 All new Stormpath Tenants will have a Stormpath Application, called "My Application".
 You'll generally want one application per project, and we can use this default application to get started.

 An application has an HREF, and it looks like this: